nathansebhastian/omnifood/README.md

 * clearfix technique!
 * semantics best practice and industry standard
 * Using Emmet HTML and CSS workflow
+* Using prefixes for cross browser consistencies

 #### Things noted
 * Use clearfix on the parent of the element with float property
 * Emmet syntax make workflow faster
 * Indent properly for every tag
+* 3scripts for older browser from jsdelivr.com like respond, html5shiv, and selectivizr